This post may contain affiliate links. See our affiliate disclaimer here.

 Campgrounds

-Before I share our total cost spent on campgrounds, I want to note the number of nights we spent camping in France and our average nightly spend.
 Campgrounds charge per person, so these fees are based on two adults and two small children.
-(In most cases, we weren’t charged anything for our kids since they were aged three and under during our visit.)
+In most cases, we weren’t charged anything for our kids since they were aged three and under during our visit.

-During our one month road trip, we spent 10 nights in French campgrounds.
 We spent, on average, $32 per night.
-So specifically in France, we paid around $350 on camping fees.
-It’s worth noting that sometimes those camping fees included a few extra dollars when we put in an order for fresh baked croissants in the morning!
+So, specifically in France, we paid around $350 for camping fees.
+It’s worth noting that sometimes those camping fees included paying for laundry (around $10 a load 😬 ) and a few extra dollars when we ordered freshly baked croissants in the morning!
 That might be the biggest perk of French campgrounds.

-The amount you spend on campgrounds depends primarily on often you intend to stay in campgrounds.
+The amount you spend on campgrounds depends primarily on how often you intend to stay in campgrounds.
 You can easily find alternative camping options to save money.

 Read Next: 5 Camping Options in France (Free & Paid!)